 Uni-track courses can be dropped on-line by accessing your student account through http://my.fresnostate.edu.
 If your name appears on your Uni-track instructor's final grade roster, then you have not dropped the course.

-Refunds are not available.
+There are typically no refunds for Uni-track students.
 Special exceptions will be considered only for extraordinary circumstances beyond a student's control (such as involuntary hospitalization) which will be reviewed on a case by case basis.
-Student should contact Continuing and Global Education at 559.278.0333 for more information.
+Student should contact CGE at 559.278.0333 for more information.

 Fresno State Transcripts can be obtained through the Transcript Office on our Fresno State campus.
 Information on how to request an "official" transcript can be viewed at the following URL: http://www.fresnostate.edu/studentaffairs/are/registrar/transcripts.html.

-The following instructions will assist you in registering online for the Uni-track program:
+The following instructions will assist you in registering and paying for your fees online for the Uni-track program:

-If you high school offers courses articulated with Fresno State, please check with the instructor on how you can register and pay for your registration fees.
+If your high school offers articulated courses with Fresno State, please check with your instructor on how you can register and pay for your fees online.